 Select the saving destination, input the file name and click [Save].
 Click [OK] on the [Export Settings] dialog box to save the image.

-Note: On the Galaxy version, select [Flatten and save to device storage] to select the file destination.
+Note: In the Galaxy/Android/Chromebook versions, select [Flatten and save to device storage] to select the file destination.

 For more details on the [Export Settings] dialog box, please refer to the following page.